Takl/code_challenge/README.md

 2. Using the server 45.79.214.242 with the login root and password mE_vzkm2x7wxs.MUPZ2_ :

 		 - Configure the server for SSH public key authentication.
+[Done]
 		 - Add our public key as well as the one provided below
 		 - Install NGINX and Docker and configure them both to automatically start at boot.
 [Done] sudo systemctl enable docker